Arithmetic oscillations of the chemical distance in long-range percolation on $\mathbb Z^d$: Introduction and results

 We note that in the continuum setting of~\cite{Biskup-Lin}, scaling arguments were used to show that~$\beta,r\mapsto\phi_\beta(r)$ is jointly continuous, which gave convergence for all~$\beta>0$.
 In addition, the convergence $D(0,rx)/L(r)\to1$ in~\cite{Biskup-Lin} was shown to hold in probability for every $x\ne0$.
 In this ``pointwise'' version, the mode of convergence cannot be improved to ``almost sure,'' at least in $d=1$.
 This is due to long edges offering effective shortcuts at and near the points where they land; see \cite[Observation 1.3]{Biskup-Lin} and~Fig~\ref{fig-1}.

 \nopagebreak

 Natural follow-up questions to \eqref{E:1.4a} are: What is~$\phi_\beta$?
 Can it be described more explicitly?
 What is its limit behavior as~$\beta\to\infty$ and~$\beta\downarrow0$?
 In~\cite{Biskup-Lin}, $\phi_\beta$ appeared to arise from the method of proof that was based on subadditivity arguments along doubly-exponentially growing scales.
-In light of the overall scale invariance of the continuum model, it seemed reasonable to conjecture that~$\phi_\beta$ is generally constant.
+In light of the canonical scaling properties of the continuum model, it seemed reasonable to conjecture that~$\phi_\beta$ is generally constant.
 However, as our next result shows, this is false.

 \begin{theorem} Let~$d\ge1$, $s\in(d,2d)$ and assume~$\frakq$ as above.
 Write~$\phi_\beta$ for the function from Theorem~\ref{thm-1}.
 Denote $m(\beta):=\sup\{k\in\Z\colon \gamma^{-k}\le\log\beta\}$ for $\gamma:=\frac s{2d}$ and set